-- 1 credit ACP 100 Academic and Career Planning (strongly suggested to be taken during the student's first semester)

-- 6 credits English (110 and 200, 205, or 225)

-- 3 credits communication (COM 101)

-- 6 credits social science

-- 7-8 credits including at least one lab
+- 1 credit ACP 100 Academic and Career Planning (strongly suggested to be taken during the student's first semester) - 9 credits English/communication: ENG 110 and two (2) additional courses in ENG or COM - 3 credits math (MAT 145 College Algebra or higher) - 7-8 credits science, including at least one lab science - 6 credits social science/humanities

-- 3 credits math (college algebra or higher)

-- 3 credits humanities

-- 3 credits technology (CIT 100)

-This is a total of 32-33 credits.
-In addition to the degree requirements, students must complete 28-32 program credits, depending on the specific program the student seeks to complete.
+This is a total of 26-27 credits.
+In addition to the degree requirements, students must complete 34-38 program credits, depending on the specific program the student seeks to complete.

-Some Associate of Science degrees may follow the STEM (Science, Technology, Engineering, and Mathematics) option, which is designed to allow students in transfer majors with more math and science requirements to complete fewer humanities and social science requirements.
+\Some Associate of Science degrees may follow the STEM (Science, Technology, Engineering, and Mathematics) option, which is designed to allow students in transfer majors with more math and science requirements to complete fewer humanities and social science requirements.